brunabrk/circle-challenge/test-cases/doc.md

 # Test Cases

-This document contains test cases or the core HeyLinda app features such as meditation, track progress, and time listened.
+This document contains test cases of the core HeyLinda app features such as meditation, track progress, and time listened.

 ### Meditate